Tameside Reporter: History

 In 1994 the Reporter began to move to the Apple Macintosh QuarkXPress system.
-It had first used direct input in early 1987, when composing was taken over by Lockie Press of Golbourne.
+It had first used direct input in early 1987.
+Soon after, composing was taken over by Lockie Press of Golbourne.
 Around 1990 the process was moved to the Burnley Express, as was printing.

 United Newspapers received an offer for Ashton Weekly Newspapers in 1997 and decided to accept.
 On 16 August the newly formed Reporter and Chronicle Newspapers Ltd legally took control.
 Heading the new firm were Martin Lusby and Barrie Holden, supported by backers 3i and the Royal Bank of Scotland.
 The pair previously held top-level positions with EMAP Newspapers.
 Martin Lusby was installed as chairman and Barrie Holden was managing director.

 The number of titles was quickly reduced to two - the Tameside Reporter and the Glossop Chronicle.
 Printing was moved around the country, to wherever offered the best deal.
 The Hyde office was closed as was the office on Old Street, Ashton, which the Reporter had occupied since the 1960s.
 The paper briefly used a room in the old post office on Warrington Street but by the start of the 21st century it no longer had a presence in its home town.
 The Glossop Chronicle office was sold in 2012.

 Full colour was quickly introduced.
 In 2007 the number of titles was increased with the reintroduction of an Ashton Reporter, this time a free newspaper covering the Ashton area.

-Like all other newspapers the Reporter was hit hard by the global banking crisis of 2007 when the housing market collapsed.
-It closed in September 2012, but was relaunched on 25 October.
+Like all other newspapers the Reporter was hit hard by the global banking crisis of 2007/8.
+It closed in September, 2012, but was relaunched on 25 October.
 Reporter and Chronicle Newspapers Ltd sold the publications to the New Charter Housing Association which promised a new look for both titles, investment and growth.
 Much of the existing editorial team was left in place.

 New Charter established Quest Media as an umbrella organisation to run the Reporter and Tameside Radio, which came into its ownership in 2013.
 In 2015 both the newspaper and radio station were moved from Stalybridge to Cavendish Mill, Cavendish Street, Ashton-under-Lyne, marking the Reporters return to the town of its birth after a gap of more than ten years.

+In 2026 the Reporter offices moved to Globe Square, Dukinfield.